Astraea: Development from Dike

+Legacy of Astraea

 During the European Renaissance, Astraea became associated with the general spirit of renewal of culture occurring at that time, particularly in England, where she became poetically identified in literature with the figure of Queen Elizabeth I as the virgin Queen reigning over a new Golden Age.
 In Spain, she was often identified with the rule of Philip IV.
 The French author Honoré d'Urfé wrote a very popular serial novel called L'Astrée, whose titular heroine is named after Astraea, which was published serially between 1607 and 1627 with each installment very much anticipated by the aristocratic public at the time; Jean-Jacques Rousseau in his Confessions (p.
 160 Penguin Classics) notes it as one of the novels read with his father and says it "was the one that recurred most frequently to my mind".
 A spectacle play by the Count of Villamediana and thirteen dramas by Pedro Calderón de la Barca introduce a character named Astraea to highlight the political and astrological concerns.
-In Russia, Astraea was identified first with Elizabeth, then with Catherine the Great.
+In the Russian Empire, Astraea was identified first with Empress Elizabeth of Russia, then with Empress Catherine the Great of Russia.

 The English epic poet Edmund Spenser further embellished this myth at the opening of Book V of The Faerie Queene (1596), where he claims that Astraea left behind "her groome | An yron man" called Talus.
 William Shakespeare refers to Astraea in Titus Andronicus, and also in Henry VI, Part 1.
 In his most famous play, Life Is a Dream, Calderón has a character named Rosaura (an anagram for "dawns") take on the name of Astraea at Court.
 This may be a laudatory political allusion to the dawn of a new Golden Age under Philip IV/Segismundo.

-John Dryden's poem Astraea Redux is titled to compare the return of Charles II to England at the end of Interregnum to the return of Astraea.

 Astraea is also referenced in John Milton's epic poem Paradise Lost, in Book IV between lines 990 and 1000.
 When Satan is discovered in the Garden of Eden and brought before the Angel Gabriel, the two are on the verge of war.

 The British writer Aphra Behn used "Astrea" as one of her code-names while working as a spy for King Charles II.
 She subsequently used the name "Astrea" to identify the speaker in many of her poems, and was herself referred to as "The Incomparable Astrea".

-The goddess's return forms the framing device of Delarivier Manley's 1709 satire The New Atalantis.
-Astrea is the one of the three allegorical female narrators.

-James Thornhill depicted Astraea in the painted Hall of the Old Royal Naval College, Greenwich, in a mural portraying the accession of the House of Hanover as the return of the Golden Age.
+Astraea was represented on a allegorical engraving by John Norman published in 1784, just a few years after the American declaration of independence, in which she appears to decide on where on earth she will make her residence while Nature is about to play the lyre, Fame blows her trumpet and Liberty presents a medal to George Washington.

 "Astræa" is also the title of a poem by Ralph Waldo Emerson.

-In Book 2 of Robert Browning's The Ring and the Book, there is the following reference: